apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication.md

 The failure mode can be configured at these locations and CAS will use the first defined failure mode in this order:

 - Registered Service Multifactor Authentication Policy
-- Mulifactor Authentication Provider Configuration
+- Multifactor Authentication Provider Configuration
 - Global Multifactor Authentication Configuration

 If no actionable failure mode is encountered the user will be shown a generic "Authentication Failed" message.